SMU Mustangs football: "Death Penalty" and decades of rebuilding (1987–2007)

 In 1987, SMU became the first and only football program in collegiate athletic history to receive the "death penalty" for repeated serious violations of NCAA rules.
 The NCAA forced SMU to cancel its football program for the 1987 season because the university had been paying some of the players—approximately $61,000 was paid from 1985 until 1986.
 It later emerged that SMU had been keeping a slush fund to pay players since as early as the mid-1970s and that athletic officials had known about it as early as 1981.

 SMU was eligible for the "death penalty" because it had already violated recruiting rules, and had been placed on probation in 1985.
 Since many potential student-athletes came from lower socio-economic backgrounds, boosters had been inducing them to sign with SMU by offering them payments and expense coverage.
 Several key boosters and SMU officials deemed it unethical to discontinue payments once initiated, as some boosters had contractually agreed to fund certain athletes for their entire tenure at SMU.
 There was also the potential of disgruntled football players "blowing the whistle" on SMU should the payments be discontinued.
 When the sanctions were handed down, SMU had three players – all seniors close to graduation – receiving payments.
 Not long afterward, SMU announced that football was canceled for the 1988 season as well after school officials received indications that there would be too few experienced players at the school to field a viable team, as most of the team had left the university and transferred to other institutions.
 Forrest Gregg, an SMU alumnus who had been the head coach of the Green Bay Packers, Cleveland Browns, as well as the Cincinnati Bengals who he coached to a Super Bowl appearance, was hired in 1988 to help rebuild the team.
-The two-year gap in the program meant that Gregg had to begin with an undersized and underweight lineup.
+When Gregg arrived, he was presented with an undersized and underweight lineup that was particularly short on offensive linemen.
+Nearly all observers agreed it would have been unthinkable for SMU to play the 1988 season under those conditions.

 The Mustangs struggled for 20 years to recover from the effects of the penalty and the scandal.
 Gregg compiled a 3–19 (.136) record in his two seasons.
 He moved on to be SMU's athletic director from 1990 through 1994.

-The program's chances of ever recovering were likely ruined by the collapse of the Southwest Conference after the 1995 season; SMU wound up in the WAC and later in Conference USA.
+Following the collapse of the Southwest Conference after the 1995 season, SMU joined the Western Athletic Conference (WAC) in 1996, where they remained through 2004.
+SMU moved to Conference USA in 2005.
 The Mustangs had three more head coaches, and only one winning season, through the completion of the 2007 season.